classroom-resources/autograding-example-cpp/README.md

 # Autograding Example: C++
 This example project is written in C++, and tested with make and [Catch2](https://github.com/catchorg/Catch2).

+The tests are failing right now because of a bad base case in the factorial function.
+Correcting the base case will fix the tests.

 ### Setup command
 N/A